 - “The chief problem with MPs today, is that too few of them have held a job outside politics”.

 Again, this isn’t the problem.
 Labour has always had lots of poshos in it from Clement Attlee to Hugh Gaitskell to Shirley Williams.
-It’s wrong to assume posh people are necessarily more conservative anyway.
-Tony Benn and Michael Foot after all came from privileged backgrounds and they were hardly pseudo-Tories.
+It’s wrong to assume people from wealthier backgrounds are necessarily more conservative anyway.
+Anthony Wedgewood Benn and Michael Foot, after all came from better off families and they were hardly pseudo-Tories.
 Nor were James Callaghan or David Blunkett, exactly rampant lefties despite being of working class stock.

 Actually, if you look at the tabloid press, it is clear the Right are far more intent on class war, attacking anyone on benefits as a “scroungers” and anyone not to their political liking with money as “hypocrites” or “champagne socialists”.
 Ignore them!

-- “Rupert Murdoch likes to back a winner
+4. “Rupert Murdoch is nor right wing: he just likes to back a winner.”